Joan Miró: Exhibitions

+Joan Miró, Printmaking was exhibited at Fundación Joan Miró (2013).
+In 2014 there were two exhibitions Miró: From Earth to Sky at Albertina Museum, and Masterpieces from the Kunsthaus Zürich, National Art Center, Tokyo.

 Exhibitions entitled Joan Miró: Instinct & Imagination and "Miró: The Experience of Seeing" were held at the Denver Art Museum from 22 March – 28 June 2015 and at the McNay Art Museum from 30 September 2015 – 10 January 2016 (respectively), showing works made by Miró between 1963 and 1981, on loan from the Museo Nacional Centro de Arte Reina Sofía in Madrid.
+In 2018, he was exhibited alongside, among others, Henri Matisse, Le Corbusier, Raymond Hains and Éric Sandillon at the Museum of Decorative Arts and Design in Riga, Latvia.
+This exhibition, titled "Colour of Gobelins: Contemporary Gobelins from the 'Mobilier national' collection in France", took place during the sixth edition of the Riga Textile Art.

 In Spring 2019, the Museum of Modern Art, New York, launched Joan Miró: Birth of the World.
-Running until July 2019, the exhibit showcases 60 pieces of work from the inception of Miró's career, and including the influence of the World Wars.
-The exhibit features 60-foot canvasses as well as smaller 8-foot paintings, and the influences range from cubism to abstraction.
+Running until July 2019, the exhibit showcased 60 pieces of work from the inception of Miró's career, and including the influence of the World Wars.
+The exhibit featured 60-foot canvasses as well as smaller 8-foot paintings, and the influences ranged from cubism to abstraction.

+In 2018–19, the Philadelphia Museum of Art exhibited his work in Joan Miró which showcased his paintings and “anti-paintings.”

 Legacy and influence

-Miró has been a significant influence on late 20th-century art, in particular the American abstract expressionist artists that include: Motherwell, Calder, Gorky, Pollock, Matta and Rothko, while his lyrical abstractions and color field paintings were precursors of that style by artists such as Helen Frankenthaler, Olitski and Louis and others.
+Miró has been a significant influence on late 20th-century art, in particular the American abstract expressionist artists that include: Motherwell, Calder, Gorky, Pollock, Matta, and Rothko, while his lyrical abstractions and color field paintings were precursors of that style by artists such as Helen Frankenthaler, Olitski and Louis and others.

 His work has also influenced modern designers, including Paul Rand and Lucienne Day, and influenced recent painters such as Julian Hatton.

 One of Man Ray's 1930s photographs, Miró with Rope, depicts the painter with an arranged rope pinned to a wall, and was published in the single-issue surrealist work Minotaure.

 In 2002, American percussionist/composer Bobby Previte released the album The 23 Constellations of Joan Miró on Tzadik Records.
 Inspired by Miró's Constellations series, Previte composed a series of short pieces (none longer than about 3 minutes) to parallel the small size of Miró's paintings.
-Privete's compositions for an ensemble of up to ten musicians was described by critics as "unconventionally light, ethereal, and dreamlike".
+Previte's compositions for an ensemble of up to ten musicians was described by critics as "unconventionally light, ethereal, and dreamlike".

 Recognition

 In 1954 he was given the Venice Biennale print making prize, in 1958 the Guggenheim International Award.

-In 1981, the Palma City Council (Majorca) established the Fundació Pilar i Joan Miró a Mallorca, housed in the four studios that Miró had donated for the purpose.
+In 1981, the Palma City Council (Mallorca) established the Fundació Pilar i Joan Miró a Mallorca, housed in the four studios that Miró had donated for the purpose.

 In October 2018, the Grand Palais in Paris opened the largest retrospective devoted to the artist until this date.
 The exhibition included nearly 150 works and was curated by Jean Louis Prat.